Palette-Labs-Inc/protocol/docs/OVERVIEW.md

 The network's core working groups and community will work on and publish standards for each API with unique schema definitions tailored to the specific service types for a variety of industries.
 All APIs are implemented as a series of signed, asynchronous POST requests between `Node Operators`.

 #### Discovery
 1. Alice searches for stores by entering information on a client app.
 Alice's `BSN` broadcasts her intent to the network.
-The Network aggregates a list of available `Provider`s that can fulfill her request.
+The network aggregates a list of available `Provider`s that can fulfill her request.

 ```mermaid
 sequenceDiagram